Doyle Group

 Helminth Genomics

-Genomics increasingly plays a critical role in understanding the biology of parasitic worms.
+Genomics increasingly plays a critical role in understanding parasite worm biology.
 At the foundation of many wet and dry lab studies is the reference genome, which can provide great insights into the form and function of parasites and the evolutionary processes that make them successful.
 We have led and contributed to generating high-quality reference genomes for several parasitic worm species, supporting ongoing curation of genome annotations and resources that are shared openly for our work and the parasitology community.
-We have led the generation of rich datasets to understand parasite biology, including developmental transcriptional timecourses and are currently working on single-nuclei RNAseq and spatial atlases to both better understand the developmental biology of these parasites and reveal greater knowledge of the expression characteristics of many genes of unknown function.
+These resources are primarily shared via WormBase ParaSite, an invaluable resource for helminth biology that we contribute to and make use of constantly.
+We have led the generation of rich datasets to understand parasite biology, including developmental transcriptional timecourses and are currently working on single-nuclei RNAseq and spatial transcriptomic atlases to both better understand the developmental biology of these parasites and reveal greater knowledge of the expression characteristics of many genes of unknown function.

 A strong theme in the group is focused on understanding parasite responses to drug treatment.
 We use natural host-parasite systems such as Haemonchus contortus in sheep and field isolates of parasites such as Teladorsagia circumcincta and Dirofilaria immitis collected from around the world to map genetic variation associated with drug resistance to the vital drug classes used to control parasitic worms.
 In humans, we have contributed to the understanding of the genetics of praziquantel resistance in Schistosoma mansoni and are currently focused on understanding treatment response variation in large cohorts of soil-transmitted parasites collected as part of clinical trials to evaluate new approaches for control.